Kora-Security/KoraAV/README.md

 - [ ] Update threat intelligence feeds (file hashes and IP stuff for proactive detections.
 Maybe tap into clamAV's hashes, etc.)
 - [ ] Tune C2 detector and work on having less false positives.
+- [ ] Overhaul and harden infostealer detection.
 - [ ] Add ML models for novel variant detection.
-- [ ] Make and add default yara files & work on yara system to handle crashing on error.
 - [ ] Write tests for features and functions.
 - [ ] Optimize and make faster when scanning.
 - [ ] Make progress bar look fancier and actually good looking when scanning.
 - [ ] Work on having less false positives and improve scanning detection.
-- [ ] RootKit, Cryptominer, and Backdoor detection. (and worms, but that isn't exactly high priority rn)
+- [ ] RootKit, Cryptominer, RAT, and Backdoor detection. (and worms, but that isn't exactly high priority rn)
 - [ ] An update system for when a new release is available.
 __ __
 > Eventually have 50+ behavior detections + ML detection like CrowdStrike has.